-If a Committer is unsure as to whether their requested change is a nit, they should not treat it as a nit.
+If a committer is unsure whether their requested change is a nit, they should not treat it as a nit.

-(If a Proposer wants to opt-out of this, then they should uncheck "Allow edits from maintainer" when submitting their PR.)
+If a proposer wants to opt-out of this, they should uncheck "Allow edits from maintainer" when submitting their PR.

-The review process is DONE.
+• The review process is DONE.

-Outright rejection:
+Outright rejection

-The Committer will close the PR, with useful messaging for the Proposer as to why this has happened.
+The committer will close the PR with a message for the proposer to explain why.

-This is reserved for cases where the proposed change is completely unfit for landing, and there is no reasonable path forward.
+This is reserved for cases where the proposed change is unfit for landing and there is no reasonable path forward.
 This should only be used sparingly, as there are very few cases where proposals are completely unfit.

 If a different approach to the same problem is planned, it should be submitted as a separate PR.
-The Committer should include this information in their message when the PR is closed.
+The committer should include this information in their message when the PR is closed.

-The review process is DONE.
+• The review process is DONE.

-Needs Changes:
+Needs Changes

-The Committer will give the Proposer a clear idea of what is required for an Approve vote or, for more complex PRs, what the next steps towards an Approve vote are.
+The committer will give the proposer clear feedback on what is needed for an Approve vote or, for more complex PRs, what the next steps towards an Approve vote are.

-The Proposer will ask questions if they don't understand, or disagree with, the Committer's review comments.
+The proposer can ask questions if they don't understand, or disagree with, the committer's review comments.

-Once consensus has been reached, the Proposer will address the review comments.
+Once agreement has been reached, the proposer will address the review comments.

-Once the review comments are addressed (as well as, potentially, in the interim), CI will run.
-If CI fails, the Proposer is expected to fix CI failures.
-If CI passes, the Proposer should indicate that the PR is ready for re-review (by @ing the assigned reviewer), effectively moving back to the start of this section.
+Once the review comments are addressed, CI will run.
+If CI fails, the proposer is expected to fix any CI failures.
+If CI passes, the proposer should indicate that the PR is ready for re-review (by @ mentioning the assigned reviewer), effectively moving back to the start of the Review phase.